Chan Chan: Irrigation

 Originally the city relied on wells that were around 15 meters deep.
 To increase the farmland surrounding the city, a vast network of canals diverting water from the Moche river were created.
 Once these canals were in place, the city had the potential to grow substantially.
 Many canals to the north were destroyed by a catastrophic flood around 1100 CE, which was the key motivation for the Chimú to refocus their economy to one rooted in foreign resources rather than in subsistence farming.
 Chan Chan's irrigations systems were one of the main reasons they ended up being conquered by the Incas.
 Since the canals could run as long as 20 miles down the mountain of the Moche Vally River into Chan Chan, the Incas ended up cutting off their irrigation system which left them with dying crops from lack of water.

 Threats

 The ancient structures of Chan Chan are threatened by erosion due to changes in weather patterns — heavy rains, flooding, and strong winds.
 In particular, the city is severely threatened by storms from El Niño, which causes increased precipitation and flooding on the Peruvian coast.
 Chan Chan is the largest mud city in the world, and its fragile material is cause for concern.
-The heavy rains of El Niño damages the base of Chan Chan's structures.
+The heavy rains of El Niño damage the base of Chan Chan's structures.
 Increased rain also leads to increased humidity, and as humidity gathers in the bases of these structures, salt contamination and vegetation growth can occur, which further damage the integrity of Chan Chan's foundations.
 Global warming will only further these negative impacts, as some models suggest climate change facilitates increased precipitation.

 Chan Chan is threatened by vandalism.
 In May 2025, a vandal defaced it with spray paint.